starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 >
 > The recommended installation method is to follow our [Quick Start Guide](Quick-Start-Guide).

+### Lutris
 {: .important }
+> Do not change the game path in the RSI Launcher.
+Instead, put the game prefix on the game location you want
 >
-> If using flatpak apps, ensure the install location is whitelisted using Flatseal or similar methods.
+> Ensure the install location is whitelisted using Flatseal or similar methods.
 >
-> The Star Citizen launcher does not support temp paths via xdg-portals.
+> The RSI Launcher does not support temp paths via xdg-portals.

-### Lutris
 1. Set the default runner to GE-Proton in global preferences
 2. Install Star Citizen from [Lutris](https://lutris.net/games/star-citizen/)
 3. Run the RSI Launcher, log in, and click install to finish installing the game

 ### Heroic Games Launcher
+{: .important }
+> Do not change the game path in the RSI Launcher.
+Instead, put the game prefix on the game location you want
+>
+> Ensure the install location is whitelisted using Flatseal or similar methods.
+>
+> The RSI Launcher does not support temp paths via xdg-portals.

 1. Download latest [Star Citizen installer](https://robertsspaceindustries.com/download).
 2. Install [Heroic Games Launcher](https://heroicgameslauncher.com/downloads).
 3. Launch Heroic, browse to `Wine Manager>Proton-GE` and install `Proton-GE-Latest`.